andyfitzsuse/andyfitz.github.io/guide.md

 We all have days where we aren't feeling it,  I expect you to be open and ask for help at those times.
 When this happens, I can augment your temporary weakness, not replace your core strengths.
 Doing your best is all I can ask.

-My management style pivots between being in the weeds and

 ## How I give and receive feedback